yyong120/Rating_Prediction/README.md

 1. latent factor model \(page 93 of https://cseweb.ucsd.edu/classes/fa24/cse258-b/slides/recommendation.pdf\)
 2. latent factor model with extension, using feature vector \(page 189-191 of https://cseweb.ucsd.edu/classes/fa24/cse258-b/slides/recommendation.pdf\)
 3. feature engineering xgboost
-   1. feature vector includes user_average_rating, item_average_rating and other features.
+   1. feature vector includes user_average_rating, item_average_rating, and other features.
+      1. We have considered add the number items a user bought and the number of users purchasing the item into the feature vector.
+However, these two values can greatly change according to how we divide the train set, validation set and test set.
+So it may be unstable to include them into the feature vectors.
+But if we have time, we can do some experiments on it.
-   2. for unseen user, user_average_rating equals 0.
-It's similar to item_average_rating.
+   2. for unseen user, user_average_rating equals to global average rating on training+validation set.
+It's the same for item_average_rating.
 4. early stop when loss on validation set starts to increase.
 5. retrain on both train set and validation set.